-The Forest of Bowland will provide a stunning setting for a week-long celebration of the night sky in February.
+The Forest of Bowland will provide a stunning setting for a week-long celebration of the night sky.

 Kicking off on Sat 12 Feb, the festival will feature a live moon watch, bat talk, stargazing, forest moon bathing, smartphone astrophotography and craft workshops.